 Making healthy pancakes is easier than you think.
 Learn how to make them with these innovative recipes and tips for stress-free, mess-free pancakes.

-Everyone has a different set of rules about what healthy means, but whether eating paleo, avoiding gluten, becoming vegan, or ditching sugar, I’d like to say “yes” to pancakes.
-One of these recipes is bound to fit into a healthy New Year plan.
+If there’s a pancake in the skillet, happiness can’t be far off.
+Everyone has a different set of rules about what healthy means, but whether eating paleo, avoiding gluten, becoming vegan, or ditching sugar, you can say “yes” to pancakes.
+One of these recipes is bound to fit into your health plan.

 Pancakes are easy to make, and the availability of alternate flours like gluten free and grain free or multigrain flours make them easy to adapt to popular eating trends.
 The fun thing about cooking with alternative flours is that they provide new flavors and textures.
 Even if you’re not changing your way of eating you’ll want to try a nutty apple ring pancake, or the tender yogurt blueberry recipe where the yogurt replaces traditional buttermilk.
 All of the recipes below can be doubled.
 No matter what your pancake, a tasty, golden brown, same-size stack of cakes is in your future.
 Here are a few tips to help you get there.

 The first pancake is usually sort of messed up and that is okay.
 You should still eat it.
 As you practice you’ll notice that they will inevitably become more consistent and easier.